MDSplus/Documentation/docs/install/redhat.md

 |       |        | 9 | [mdsplus.org/dist/el9/alpha/](https://www.mdsplus.org/dist/el9/alpha/) |
 | Stable | Enterprise Linux | 8 | [mdsplus.org/dist/el8/stable/](https://www.mdsplus.org/dist/el8/stable/) |
 |        |        | 9 | [mdsplus.org/dist/el9/stable/](https://www.mdsplus.org/dist/el9/stable) |

+> Per Mark Winkel: Perhaps "Enterprise Linux" in the table above should be replaced with "RHEL / CentOS"?
+This is FYI (i.e., not for the document)...
+RHEL = Red Hat Enterprise Linux, which is a derivative of CentOS.
+CentOS is now at its "end of life", so it has been replaced with Rocky Linux.
+Talk to Stephen to find out what should go in the Distribution column of this table.